UQ-RCC/hpc-docs/Bunya-User-Guide.md

 `module load easybuild`

+Please note: We usually advise to use the full module, name/version, to load software modules.
+The easybuild module is an exception as you want to make sure to always have the lastest version to have access to all available recipes.

 For example, if you create a folder called EasyBuild in your home directory and have a recipe located in this directory you can build the software via this command.
 Make sure you are on a compute node before doing this.

 ```